mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 #### Implications for interventions

-If BigBankCorp's HR successfully remove discrimination before next year's round of promotions, only the natural indirect effect will remain.
+If HR at BigBankCorp remove discrimination before next year's round of promotions, there will only remain the indirect effect.
 So, if the Head of HR believes that a successful intervention will close the promotion gap between ethnic categories, the analyst should revise their expectations - ending discrimination will *reduce* the gap, but there will remain an expected difference of c.2.5% difference owing to employees' business unit choices.
 With no direct effect, all that remain are indirect effects, which by themselves amount to an expected 2.5% of BAME employees.
 The literature refers to this measurement as the sufficient cause for indirect effects, i.e. excluding any direct mechanism.

 Similarly, 3.9% is the sufficient cause for direct effect (excluding any mediation mechanism).
-The difference between total effects and sufficient causes are called necessary.
-For example, the necessary mediation effect here is 4.9-3.9=1.0, which corresponds to what discrimination on its own can't explain, i.e. the part the direct effect that relies on mediation to exist.
+The difference between total effects and sufficient causes is called necessary.
+For example, the necessary mediation effect here is 4.9-3.9=1.0, which corresponds to what discrimination on its own can't explain, i.e. the part of the direct effect that relies on mediation to exist.

 ### Final comments

-In TBoW, the authors refer to the "Causal Revolution" as the effort to build a unified theory for causal analysis and its proliferation over the last few decades to disciplines like econometrics, epidemology or psychology.
+In TBoW, the authors refer to the "Causal Revolution" as the effort to build a unified theory for causal analysis and its proliferation over the last few decades to disciplines like econometrics, epidemiology or psychology.

 Part of me thinks that the word "revolution" is too strong to describe what seems to be a range of useful analytical tools.
 These tools improve our understanding of existing problems/concepts like mediation analysis or confounders but a revolution suggests a more radical transformation.